Massive chemical fire finally fully out in St. John Parish

 The company said two people were injured during the incident.

 “Minor injuries have been reported, most related to heat.
-Mitigation protocols were implemented early in the response to ensure hydration and avoid fatigue of our team.”
+Mitigation protocols were implemented early in the response to ensure hydration and avoid fatigue of our team,” The company said.

 Friday, St. John Parish President Jaclyn Hotard called the Marathon fire, “alarming.”